4 HIV in mother and baby

 4-6 How is HIV infection diagnosed in adults?

-Testing for HIV is simple and fast and can be done at most health facilities.
+Testing for HIV in adults and older children is simple and fast and can be done at most health facilities.
 A sample of finger prick blood is needed.
 The rapid HIV test detects any HIV antibodies and can be done at the health facility.
 The result is available in a few minutes.
 The presence of HIV antibodies in a person’s blood indicates that they have been infected with HIV.
 Counselling is needed before the test to explain the importance of the test and how it is done.
 It is also needed after the test when the person is given the results.

 HIV is diagnosed with a simple, rapid HIV test on a sample of blood.